SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 Document Revision History
 =========================

 ..
-Expanded discussion in _Patterns_EnumerationCasePattern
+Expanded discussion in :ref:`Patterns_EnumerationCasePattern`,
-   now that enum pattern matches Optional<SomeEnum>.
+   now that an enumeration case pattern can match an optional value.

 **2019-06-03**